 Teaching Health Center GME funding pays for direct and indirect medical education expenses for training residents in new or expanding community-based primary care residency programs.
 Clinical training sites include federally qualified health centers (FQHCs) and FQHC Look-Alikes, community mental health centers, rural health clinics, Indian Health Service or Tribal clinics, and Title X clinics (family planning clinics).

 Teaching Health Centers are located in a variety of settings, including urban, rural and Tribal communities, and serve populations such as veterans and their families, minority communities, older adults, children and adolescents.
 Seventy-five percent of Teaching Health Centers are Federally Qualified Health Centers (FQHC) or FQHC Look-Alikes, serving underserved communities.

 To be eligible to apply to the Teaching Health Center Graduate Medical Education program, an entity must be

 A Graduate Medical Education consortium collaborating with a health center and hospital in operating one or more primary care GME programs may also be eligible.

-Primary care residencies include family medicine, internal medicine, pediatrics, obstetrics-gynecology, psychiatry, geriatrics, and general and pediatric dentistry.
+Teaching Health Center primary care residency programs include family medicine, internal medicine, pediatrics, obstetrics and gynecology, psychiatry, geriatrics and general and pediatric dentistry.

-Physicians trained in health centers are more than 3 times as likely to work in a health center and more than twice as likely to work in an underserved area than those not trained at health centers.
+Physicians trained in health centers are more than three times as likely to work in a health center and more than twice as likely to work in an underserved area as those not trained at health centers.